advancedresearch/the_century_of_satire/chronology.md

 The red line might be represented as the continuous propagation of an error made by [Plato](#plato) in his writings, when forgetting to include [Seshat](#seshat) as the female divine reflection of the male divine [Thoth](#thoth).
-Seshat and Thoth are two halves belonging together tied in a balance, guarded by the divine principle [Ma'at](#ma-at).
+Seshat and Thoth are two halves belonging together tied in a balance, guarded by the divine principle [Ma'at](#maat).

 This event caused a cataclysm, releasing some form of "Pharaoh's curse", that possibly doomed humanity.
 In order to make amends for this mistake, The Century of Satire project is meant to help people understand and experience historically what happened.

-The timeline starts with Seshat being carved on the back of the throne of Ramesses II in around 1250 BC, and ends with the discovery of [Joker Calculus](#joker-calculus) in 2021 by by Daniel Fischer, William Alexander Morris and Sven Nilsen.
+The timeline starts with Seshat being carved on the back of the throne of a statue of Ramesses II in around 1250 BC, and ends with the discovery of [Joker Calculus](#joker-calculus) in 2021 by by Daniel Fischer, William Alexander Morris and Sven Nilsen.
 This forms a Seshatic-Platonic language bias cycle of 3270 years (notice that 0 CE = 1 BC).
 The middle of this cycle gives year 386 CE, only 6 years later than [Edict of Thessalonica](#edict-of-thessalonica).